-Start / Finish: Neuzelle
+Start / finish: Neuzelle Monastery Tourist Information

-Arrival / Departure:
+Arrival / departure:

 Route Description